 - Scrambled eggs with cheese

 - 100% beef tacos with shredded cheese, lettuce, and salsa on gluten-free corn tortillas

 - Plain yogurt with added nuts and dried fruit or gluten free granola

 - String cheese

 - Grilled chicken with a baked sweet potato

 - Oven-roasted broccoli with garlic and olive oil

-- Green salad with oil and vinegar dressing
+- Mixed green salad with oil and vinegar dressing

 - Sorbet or gluten-free cookie